Comment on page

-By default, the Control Hub has a name that begins with the phrase "FTC-" or "FIRST-" followed by four characters that are assigned randomly.
+By default, the Control Hub has a name that begins with "FTC-" or "FIRST-" followed by four characters that are assigned randomly.
 The default password for the network is "password".
-If either of these is forgotten, follow the procedure to reset the WiFi Network.
+If either of these is forgotten, there are a few ways to recovery or reset the password on the Control Hub.

 There are two ways to access the Robot Controller Console.
 The first will cover how to access the Robot Controller Console with the REV Hardware Client.
 It is recommended to use the REV Hardware Client as it will allow the user to access the Robot Controller Console over a wired connection.
 The second will run through accessing the Robot Controller Console via a web browser.